-For the Metropolitan Transportation Plan (MTP), these measures include early engagement with minority and low-income populations through outreach activities during the development of the plan and in the public comment period.
-In addition to public outreach, SKATS has a three-pronged approach to addressing Environmental Justice in the MTP.
+For the RegionalMetropolitan Transportation System Plan (RMTSP), these measures include early engagement with minority and low-income populations through outreach activities during the development of the plan and in the public comment period.
+In addition to public outreach, SKATS has a three-pronged approach to addressing Environmental Justice in the RMTSP.
 The first is in outreach.
 Second, the project ranking and selection process in which Environmental Justice factors are part of the scoring criteria.
-Third, a geographic spatial analysis with Census data examines the physical and financial distribution of draft projects to assess benefits and burdens to neighborhoods.
+ThirdSecond, a geographic spatial analysis with Census data examines the physical and financial distribution of draft projects to assess benefits and burdens to neighborhoods.
+Third, draft projects are evaluated with the use of the travel demand model to calculate travel benefits to population areas.

 Similarly, measures for the Transportation Improvement Program (TIP) include early engagement with minority and low-income populations through outreach activities during the development of the plan and in the public comment period.
 Environmental Justice is considered under the project benefit portion of the TIP application and therefore factors in as part of the scoring criteria.
 Projects under consideration are included in a geographic spatial analysis with Census data examining their physical and financial distribution to assess benefits and burdens.
-Lastly, projects in the TIP predominately come from projects already included in the MTP and have therefore undergone a prior Environmental Justice evaluation.
+Lastly, projects in the TIP predominately come from projects already included in the RMTSP and have therefore undergone a prior Environmental Justice evaluation.